Language Arts II

 The Screwtape Letters; ISBN 9780060652937

-“Rip Van Winkle” and “The Bride Comes to Yellow Sky” (links to free online versions of these stories will be provided on the class page).
+“Rip Van Winkle” and “Letter from a Birmingham Jail” (links to free online versions of these stories will be provided on the class page).

 Prerequisite: Language Arts 1 or equivalent; students should have solid paragraph writing skills and basic grammar and punctuation understanding and application.